jgnewman/cream-and-sugar/docs/markdown/functions.md

 eatFood 'hamburger'
 #=> 'ate some other kind of food'
 ```

+One nice feature of Cream & Sugar is that you can actually define pattern matches without naming a function.
+Doing so follows a similar form as named patterns except that you'll use `match` and indentation to group your function bodies together rather than writing the name of the function for each pattern.
+Consider the provided example.

 This technique is especially useful when accepting messages from [external processes](/reference/processes/).
 For example, C&S actually allows you to quickly and easily spin up extra operating system processes and pass messages between them.
 In order to handle incoming messages, you call the `receive` function and pass a function to it.
 This is a great place to use `match`.